steadybit/docs-public/install-and-configure/manage-experiment-templates/README.md

 To import a template from a hub, go to `Settings` -> `Templates` -> `Create Template` -> `From Hub`.
-You first have to select a connected hub (click [here to learn how to connect a new hub](../../integrate-with-steadybit/hubs#connect-new-hubs).
+You first have to select a connected hub ([learn how to connect a new hub](../../integrate-with-steadybit/hubs#connect-new-hubs)).

 ![Import template by selecting the hub connection](template-share-1.png)